Over 1,000 Five Star Reviews

 The length-to-width ratio dramatically affects a pear's appearance and overall look.

-Most buyers prefer ratios between 1.50 and 1.65, with 1.55–1.60 being the most universally flattering range.
-The choice depends entirely on your personal aesthetic preference.
+Most buyers prefer ratios between 1.50 and 1.65, with 1.55-1.60 being the most universally flattering range.
+This provides the classic teardrop silhouette with balanced proportions that aren't too wide or too narrow.

 Clarity

-For most buyers, VS2 diamond clarity offers the best balance of beauty and value.
-VS2 pear cuts are typically eye-clean while being significantly more affordable than VVS grades.
+For most buyers, VS2 clarity offers the best balance of beauty and value.
+VS2 pear cuts are typically eye-clean (although we recommend you inspect for inclusions before buying) while being significantly more affordable than VVS grades.

 Important: Avoid pear diamonds with inclusions located at or near the pointed tip, as these create weak points that increase chipping risk.